PublicRadioInternational/pri-component-library/README.md

 # PRI Component Library
 This repository contains a node module that exports PRI's React components.

+The application defined in this codebase is live and available [here](https://publicradiointernational.github.io/pri-component-library/).

 ## Requirements and Setup
 ### Requirements
  - Node.JS (>=8.4.0).
 We recommend installing via [NVM](https://github.com/creationix/nvm).